Why did the school division change the elementary level report cards?

 - Scores of 4, 3, 2, and 1 which were used in kindergarten through second grade in past years, have changed to AP, P, DP and N.

-- Report cards for kindergarten through third grade do not have an overall grade for each subject area.
+- Report cards for kindergarten through fourth grade do not have an overall grade for each subject area.

 - Citizenship and Work Habits have changed to Citizenship, Participation and Collaboration, and Productivity.